 Combinations of these situations quite routinely produce children with an attachment disorder.

-For a child to become securely attached, he needs positive experiences of reliable, consistent parenting, repeated thousands of times during the crucial first two years.
-What this does is create specific brain connections which he will use throughout his life.
+For a child to become securely attached, he needs positive experiences of reliable, consistent parenting, repeated thousands of times during the crucial first two years, creating specific brain connections which he will use throughout his life.

 However, if he receives poor, inconsistent, distant, chaotic and or abusive parenting, he will make different brain connections.